jihyunlee/BLEFirmata/README.md

-Bluetooth LE Plugin for PhoneGap
+Bluetooth LE+Firmata Plugin for PhoneGap
 =============

 This is work in progress. **Everything may change.**<br/>